ydntkwia/configureCss/README.md

 <link rel="stylesheet" type="text/css" href="https://zrafiq111.netlify.com/configure.css">
 ```

-`*` for file names adjust to what you want to use.
+`*` for the name of file you can adjust it to what you want to use.

 ---

 ## Example

-Just add the class you want to add inside the tag html you want to edit.<br>
+You can add the class and add it inside the tag html you want to edit. <br>

 ![Recordit GIF](http://g.recordit.co/TFN51E19AC.gif)